 In connection with the issuance by Royalty Sub of the PhaRMA Notes, the Company entered into a Currency Hedge Agreement to hedge certain risks associated with changes in the value of the Japanese yen relative to the U.S. dollar.
 The Currency Hedge Agreement does not qualify for hedge accounting treatment; therefore mark to market adjustments are recognized in the Company's Consolidated Statements of Comprehensive Loss.
-Cumulative mark to market adjustments ended June 30, 2017 and 2016 resulted in losses of \$1,943 and \$6,441, respectively.
-Mark to market adjustments are observable directly or indirectly, representing Level 2 in the fair value hierarchy as defined by U.S. GAAP.
-In addition, the Company realized currency exchange gains of \$921 and \$811 during the first six months of 2017 and 2016, respectively, associated with the exercise of a U.S. dollar/Japanese yen currency option under the Currency Hedge Agreement.
+Cumulative mark to market adjustments for the three months ended March 31, 2018 and 2017 resulted in losses of \$1,804 and \$1,543, respectively.
+Mark to market adjustments are determined by a third party pricing model that uses quoted prices in markets that are not actively traded and for which significant inputs are observable directly or indirectly, representing Level 2 in the fair value hierarchy as defined by U.S. GAAP.
 The Company is also required to post collateral in connection with the mark to market adjustments based on thresholds defined in the Currency Hedge Agreement.
-As of June 30, 2017 and December 31, 2016, no hedge collateral was posted under the agreement.
+As of March 31, 2018 and December 31, 2017, no hedge collateral was posted under the agreement.